Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 Question 5 CBSE 2025

-A company manufactures two types of products A and B. Each unit of A requires 3 hours on machine M1 and 2 hours on machine M2.
-Each unit of B requires 2 hours on M1 and 4 hours on M2.
-The machines M1 and M2 are available for 18 and 24 hours respectively per day.
-The profit is ₹50 per unit of A and ₹40 per unit of B. Formulate the LPP and find the maximum profit graphically.
+A company makes products A and B. Each unit of A needs 3 hrs on M1 and 2 hrs on M2; each unit of B needs 2 hrs on M1 and 4 hrs on M2.
+M1 available 18 hrs/day, M2 available 24 hrs/day.
+Profit: ₹50/unit A, ₹40/unit B. Find maximum profit graphically.

 Complete Solution: